MatthijsKamstra/haxepython/08json/example.md

 ## The Main.hx

-This example is too big to post here, so if you want to check out the complete file visit [Main.hx](https://github.com/MatthijsKamstra/haxepython/tree/master/08json/code/Main.hx)
+This example is getting to big to post here, so if you want to check out the complete file go and check out [Main.hx](https://github.com/MatthijsKamstra/haxepython/tree/master/08json/code/Main.hx)

 So the first part of this code is loading the `json` file: